Skip to main content

 No special configuration is needed.
 If the command exits with 1, the pipeline step fails, and downstream steps (like deployment) are skipped.

-JSON Output for CI
+JSON output for CI

 Use --format json to get machine-readable output for programmatic parsing in complex pipelines:

-smoltbot policy evaluate --agent my-agent --format json
+mnemom card evaluate card.yaml --tools mcp__browser__navigate,mcp__filesystem__delete --agent my-agent --format json

 The JSON output includes the verdict, any violations, warnings, and coverage metrics: